 Build costs will be updated on an annual basis and the formula will be reviewed when required by changes in NHS practice or significant changes in build or operational costs.

 The Viability and Delivery Study provides evidence that greenfield sites and most brownfield sites can sustain the full range of planning obligations required.
 However, the Viability and Delivery Study also indicates that, depending on the extent of other planning obligations required, such contributions may not be viable on some sites.
-Where it can be proved that it is not viable for a housing developer to fund all its own healthcare needs, alternative funding sources will be sought.
+Where it can be proved that it is not viable for a housing development to fund all its own healthcare needs, alternative funding sources will be sought.

 Air Quality

 Promoting healthy living is a key element of the Sandwell Local Plan.
 Reducing exposure to poor air quality will help improve the health and quality of life of the population and support the Plan’s aims and objectives.
 The need to address climate change and its associated impacts will include the need to tackle pollution and poor air quality, especially where it has impacts on both human and environmental health.

+Given Sandwell’s location, high levels of previous and extant industrial activity and the presence of significant infrastructure (in particular the M5 and M6 motorways), the whole borough is an Air Quality Management Area (AQMA).

 The WHO published data on the impacts of ambient and household air pollution on human health for the European High-Level Conference on Non-Communicable Diseases held in April 2019.
 The paper stated that more than 550,000 deaths in the WHO European region were attributable to the joint effects of household and ambient air pollution in 2016, with over 500,000 being due to ambient air pollution and more than 50,000 to household air pollution.